"Help! Food keeps sticking in my cast iron pan!"

 - Cast iron is known for its even heating, which will sear and cook food with less burning.
 This is actually not accurate: a cast iron pan can have areas that are hotter than the rest of the pan.
 This is different from lightweight pans that develop random "hot spots," which cause the food to burn on one side while remaining undercooked on the other.
 Rather, the part of your cast iron pan that directly contacts the heating element will become hotter than the rest of the pan, and it will heat up faster.
 However, this heating will eventually affect the rest of your pan; and after a while the entire pan will be really, really hot, including the areas not touching the heating element.
 It simply takes longer for these "remote" areas of the pan to heat up fully.

-- The best way to allow your pan to heat evenly, with as few "hot areas" and "cold areas" as possible, is to heat your pan at a setting of medium heat to 60% heat (5 to 6 on a dial of 1 to 10).
-Place the dry pan on the burner, turn on the desired setting, and let it it heat up for five to ten minutes without adding oil.
-Soft foods such as eggs and pancakes require slightly lower heat, typically a setting of 3 to 4, while "hard" foods such as broccoli and carrots can be cooked at higher settings such as 6 to 7.
+- The best way to allow your pan to heat evenly, with as few "hot areas" and "cold areas" as possible, is to heat your pan at a setting of medium heat to 80% heat (8 on a dial of 1 to 10).
+Soft foods such as eggs and pancakes require slightly lower heat, typically a setting of 4, while "hard" foods such as broccoli and carrots can be cooked at higher settings.
 Searing meat should be done at higher heat, because you want to sear it instead of simply boiling it in its own juices.
 Heating your pan at too high a temperature won't damage it – after all, this is cast iron.
 However, it will cause part of the pan to reach high temperatures faster than other areas of the pan.
 At extremely high heat this can even cause a cast iron pan to warp, though this is unlikely to happen on a typical kitchen stove.

 - Heating a cast iron pan at medium to medium-high temperature will bring your pan to the proper temperature for cooking within a few minutes.